- pathod — A pathological HTTP daemon for testing and torturing client software. (via Hacker News)

 - A Walk Through Twitter’s Walled Garden (The Realtime Report) — nice breakdown of Twitter’s business model choice and consequences.
 Twitter wants you to be able to see the pictures and read the articles shared in your its Tweets, without leaving the garden.
 Costolo told the Los Angeles Times that “Twitter is heading in a direction where its 140-character messages are not so much the main attraction but rather the caption to other forms of content.”
 (You know all the traffic that Twitter’s been driving to web sites?
 Don’t count on it being there next year.) (via Jim Stogdill)

 - My Computing Environment (Jesse Vincent) — already have a set of those gloves on order.

 - How Speedo Created a Record-Breaking Swimsuit (Scientific American) — A new 3-D printer at Aqualab fabricated prototypes of the cap and goggles for testing within hours, rather than sending drawings to a manufacturer and waiting weeks or months.
 “In the past we couldn’t do many changes to the original design,” Santry says.
 “With this process, we completely revolutionized the goggle from scratch.” (via Eric Ries)

-ENTRIES TAGGED "life hacks"
+"life hacks" entries

 Torturing HTTP, Twitter Business, Mobile Setup, and 3D Printing Olympic Gold